-- E 1.0 Where management systems, designs or layout of facilities not covered in the RSPCA welfare standards are being employed or considered, these must be referred to, and discussed with, the RSPCA Farm Animals Department before they can be considered for certification. - E 1.1 Buildings must be designed, constructed, maintained and sited to: - a) protect hens from thermal discomfort - b) be suitable for local weather conditions and withstand expected seasonal extremes of weather. - E 1.2 Where changes are being made to existing buildings or new equipment installed that has not previously been assessed, managers must inform RSPCA Assured at the time the change is being made.
+- E 1.1 Where management systems, designs or layout of facilities not covered in the RSPCA welfare standards are being employed or considered, these must be referred to, and discussed with, the RSPCA Farm Animals Department before they can be considered for certification. - E 1.2 Buildings must be designed, constructed, maintained and sited to: - a) protect hens from thermal discomfort - b) be suitable for local weather conditions and withstand expected seasonal extremes of weather. - E 1.3 Where changes are being made to existing buildings or new equipment installed that has not previously been assessed by the certification scheme responsible for assessing against these standards, managers must inform the scheme at the time the change is being made.

-(i) It is strongly recommended to discuss any proposed changes, referred to in E 1.2, in relation to the RSPCA welfare standards with the RSPCA Farm Animals Department.
+It is strongly recommended to discuss any proposed changes, referred to in E 1.3, in relation to the RSPCA welfare standards with the RSPCA Farm Animals Department.

-() The most common cause of injurious feather pecking is change, so any changes in housing and facilities should therefore be made gradually and birds closely monitored.
+The most common cause of injurious feather pecking is change, so any changes in housing and facilities should therefore be made gradually and birds closely monitored.